giannisalinetti/perf-utils/README.md

 - elfutils
 - python3
 - pciutils
+- man

 # Compiled tools
-The following list of tools was directly compiled into the image:
+The following list of tools was directly compiled from master branch:
 - bcc

-The bcc tools were directly compiled to make them usable on Linux kernels newer than 5.4 (https://github.com/iovisor/bcc/issues/2546).
+The bcc tools were directly compiled to make them work on Linux kernels newer than 5.4 (https://github.com/iovisor/bcc/issues/2546).

 ## How to run
 The perf-utils container must be executed as a privileged container.
-To run it, use the `perf-utils` script or the following podman/docker command:
+To run the container directly from podman/docker CLI:
 ```
 $ sudo podman run -it --rm \
   --privileged --network=host --pid=host \